What is arthritis?

 Arthritis and other rheumatic diseases are common conditions that cause pain, swelling, and limited movement.
 They affect joints and connective tissues around the body.
 Millions of people in the U.S. have some form of arthritis.

 Arthritis means redness and swelling (inflammation) of a joint.
 A joint is where 2 or more bones meet.
 There are more than 100 different arthritis diseases.
 Rheumatic diseases include any condition that causes pain, stiffness, and swelling in joints, muscles, tendons, ligaments, or bones.
 Arthritis is usually ongoing (chronic).

 Arthritis and other rheumatic diseases are more common in women than men.
 These conditions are often found in older people.
 But people of all ages may be affected.

 The 2 most common forms of arthritis are:

 - Rheumatoid arthritis.
-This is an inflammatory disease of the joint linings.
-The inflammation may affect all of the joints.
+This is an autoimmune disease that causes inflammation in the joint linings.
+The inflammation may affect all the joints.
 It can also affect organs such as the heart or lungs.

 Other forms of arthritis or related disorders include:

 - Gout.
 This condition causes uric acid crystals to build up in small joints, such as the big toe.
 It causes pain and inflammation.